nuuuwan/news_lk3_data/README.md

 *2024-02-07 06:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/97067/keheliya-refuses-to-attend-parliamentary-session-today-despite-being-permitted) · `en`

-Former Minister Keheliya Rambukwella, who is in remand custody, has refused to attend the parliamentary session today (Feb.07) despite being given permission, the Prisons Department has revealed.

 Former Minister Keheliya Rambukwella, who is in remand custody, has refused to attend the parliamentary session today (Feb.07) despite being given permission, the Prisons Department said.

 The Fifth Session of the Ninth Parliament will be ceremoniously declared open by President Ranil Wickremesinghe this morning.